TartanLlama/secret-hitler-strategies/index.md

 - This section is still to be completed.

 Support from particular players at odd times in the game for no particular reason.
-As fascists have extra knowledge, they may accidentally side with Hitler early on with no justifiable reason.
+As Fascists have extra knowledge, they may accidentally side with Hitler early on with no justifiable reason.

 If you don’t know any Fascists, a more risky option is to kill the person you trust least from a dispute.
 The second assassination power can then be used to kill the other member of the dispute.
 This ensures that you have killed *at least* one Fascist, and therefore you haven’t unbalanced the voting.
 Of course, if you pick wrong on the first kill in an odd-player game then you could be in trouble, but it’s still possible to get back in control if Hitler doesn’t know who the other Fascists are.